Liberty Flames football statistical leaders

 The Liberty Flames football statistical leaders are individual statistical leaders of the Liberty Flames football program in various categories, including passing, rushing, receiving, total offense, all-purpose yardage, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Flames represent Liberty University as an independent in NCAA Division I FBS.
+The Flames represent Liberty University as members of Conference USA (CUSA) in NCAA Division I FBS.

 Liberty began competing in intercollegiate football in 1973, when the school was known as Lynchburg Baptist College and was affiliated with the National Christian College Athletic Association.
 The program gained full varsity status in 1975, the same year in which the school became Liberty Baptist College and joined the NAIA.
 In 1980, the school joined NCAA Division II, while maintaining its NAIA membership; it left the NAIA in 1983.
 Two years later, the current name of Liberty University was adopted.
 The program moved to Division I FCS (known before the 2006 season as Division I-AA) in 1988, remaining at that level through the 2017 season.
 Just prior to that season, Liberty began a transition to FBS; it was classified as an FBS member for scheduling purposes in 2018 and became a full FBS member in 2019.

 Since Liberty started its football program in 1973, full box scores are available for all games, and there is no pre-modern era with incomplete statistics like there is for many college football teams.
 Additionally, freshmen have been eligible to play on varsity teams during Liberty's entire football history, giving all players who started their college careers at that school the chance to play for four seasons.
+Also, due to COVID-19 disruptions in the 2020 season, the NCAA ruled that it would not count the 2020 season against any football player's athletic eligibility, giving all players active in that season the opportunity for five years of eligibility instead of the normal four.
+Additionally, since 2018, players at the FBS level have been allowed to participate in as many as four games in a redshirt season; previously, playing in even one game "burned" the redshirt.
+Since 2024, postseason games have not counted against the four-game limit.
+These changes to redshirt rules have given very recent players several extra games to accumulate statistics.